openedx/edx-documentation/en_us/course_authors/source/video/video_prereqs.rst

 ###########################

-Before your course teams can begin to upload videos in Studio, you work with the edX media team to make sure that these preparatory tasks are complete.
+Before your course teams can begin to upload videos in Studio, you work with edX partner support to make sure that these preparatory tasks are complete.

 * :ref:`Identify Video Administrators`